asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

-While it may seem obvious that organizations should work to reduce and remove cross-team dependencies, I continue to see organizations align their development teams is such a way that creates a significant number of dependencies.
+While it may seem obvious that organizations should work to reduce and remove cross-team dependencies, I continue to see organizations align their development teams in such a way that creates a significant number of dependencies.
 Consequently, these dependencies create the need for a significant amount of handoffs.

-Agile teams should be vertical, cross-functional teams.
-These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
+Agile teams should be vertical and cross-functional.
+These should be end-to-end teams  made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
 This means software developers, front-end experts, product experts, customer proxies, Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
 When roles get moved out of cross-functional teams, overhead and handoffs are introduced.
 This often results in teams operating in violation of agile principles and values.
-Now recognize that these are roles and not necessarily individuals.
-Members of the team may play multiple roles for their team.
+Understand that these are roles and not necessarily individuals.
+Members of the team may play multiple roles.

 ## The Single-Discipline Team Mistake

-Unfortunately I still see a lot of development organizations build horizontal teams based on discipline instead of vertical, cross-functional teams.
+Unfortunately, I still see a lot of development organizations build horizontal teams based on discipline instead of vertical, cross-functional teams.
 These teams deliver technical solutions to each other instead of delivering user-facing features to production.
 These organizations have UI teams, UX teams, "middle-tier" teams, web services teams, API teams, infrastructure teams, database teams, QA teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
-If a team can operate independent of other teams, does not have other teams dependent on them, and can deliver features to production then that is a pretty good measure that the organizational structure isn't add odds with delivering.
+If a team can operate independently of other teams, does not have other teams dependent on them, and can deliver features to production, then that is a good indicator that the organizational structure isn't at odds with delivering.

-When companies deliver features to production disabled yet another handoff occurs if a separate organization is responsible for enabling the feature in production.
+When companies deliver features to production disabled, yet another handoff occurs when a separate organization is responsible for enabling the feature in production.
 A lot of these organizations are trying to "be agile" and don't understand why they aren't getting the improvements and benefits they were promised.